pulumi/docs/content/registry/packages/google-native/api-docs/composer/v1beta1/environment/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}Optional.
 The major version of Python used to run the Apache Airflow scheduler, worker, and webserver processes.
 Can be set to '2' or '3'.
 If not specified, the default is '3'.
-Cannot be updated.{{% /md %}}</dd><dt class="property-required"
+Cannot be updated.
+This field is only supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.
+Environments in newer versions always use Python major version 3.{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="schedulercount_csharp">
 <a href="#schedulercount_csharp" style="color: inherit; text-decoration: inherit;">Scheduler<wbr>Count</a>